Lochy2000/eventify-frontend/README.md

    - Search is performed client-side for instant results

 ## Component Architecture
-Eventify's frontend is built using a component-based architecture with a clear separation of concerns.
+Eventify's frontend is built using a component-based architecture with a clear separation of concerns and an emphasis on reusable components.
 The project structure is organized as follows:

 ```
 eventify-frontend/